objectbox/objectbox-sync-examples/tasks/server-docker/README.md

 objectboxio/sync                    sync-server-2025-02-03   d2a8601dcb71   3 weeks ago    103MB
 ```

-## Passing the configuration in JSON
+## Using a JSON configuration file

-To persist the ObjectBox database files inside the Sync Server container, we create and attach a volume to a container that contains the model and configuration JSON files,
+Create a Docker volume to persist the ObjectBox Sync server configuration, model and database files:

 ```batch
 REM Windows Batch Script